sharmistha2021/Data-Analytics-Coffee-Shop-Sales-Dashboard/README.md

 * Learned how to design interactive dashboards using Excel
 * Improved understanding of business metrics such as revenue, profit, and growth
 * Gained experience in data storytelling and visualization

----

-## 🔮 Future Improvements

-* Automate data cleaning using Power Query
-* Build a more advanced version using Power BI
-* Add deeper analysis such as customer segmentation or forecasting

----

-## 📌 Author

-**Sharmistha Sarkar**